-Purpose: In the situation where the detector flat-field is not stable over the course of a night, we will use night-sky flats.
+Purpose: If experience shows that the detector flats are not reliably stable over the timescale of a night, then night-sky flats will have to be used instead.
 These are formed either from the target frames or from any special offset sky frames that might have been taken (for example where there is a large extended object in the field).
 All such frames over an appropriate time range are combined with rejection to form a normalized night sky flat-field.
 The advantage over twilight flats is the identical colour match between the sky observations and the targets, which means that there is no colour variation in the gain correction.
 However, fringing and thermal emission from dust particles on the optical surfaces can be high enough to affect the background significantly in some passbands.
 Dividing the target frames by a flat without correcting for these two additive effects could lead to significant systematic errors in photometry.
 In the Garching pipeline, master flats will be determined from as many observations as possible, but if it is determined that the flats vary rapidly, then only flats taken close in time may be useable.